hamzariffic/DerSeee/README.md

 - Splash screen and main app screen using Jetpack Compose UI
 - AutoML object detection to identify trash in oceans from images and videos
+- TensorFLow Lite to enable the model to run even without internet connection
 - Information cards about ocean sustainability for users to learn more
 - Secure user authentication and data storage